shapeshed/shapeshed.com/content/posts/photoshop_101_the_history_brush_tool.md

-{
-  "slug": "photoshop-101-the-history-brush-tool",
-  "title": "Photoshop 101 - The History Brush Tool", "date": "2006-11-24T00:00:00+00:00",
++++
+date = "2006-11-24T00:00:00+00:00"
-  "description": "The History Brush Tool allows you to paint and reveal previous states of images.
-This can be very useful in creating effects.", "tags": [
+description = "The History Brush Tool allows you to paint and reveal previous states of images.
+This can be very useful in creating effects." slug = "photoshop-101-the-history-brush-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - The History Brush Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## Revealing previous states of images